CandelaOlha/CandelaOlha/README.md

 - Javascript
 - Git and GitHub

-In the next couple of months I will be learning React.
+In the next couple of months I will be learning React 🚀

 ## Other skills